hackclub/jams-bounty/jams/codeless-gd-game-jam.md

 # Q & A
 Q: How will you ensure that every outcome of the workshop varies (i.e. how will you give jammers a sense of ownership over their project)?

-A: At the end of the session, jammers are given a chance to fully customize their game by changing up the assets, adding custom stuff etc...
+A: At the end of the session, there is a customization session where jammers are given a chance to fully customize their game by changing up the assets, adding custom characters, completely changing the behavior of the characters and etc.

 ---